Circularity and Error Correction

 To find portfolio analytics customers, build.

-focuSignal is the name of the reporting engine in our analytics stack.
+Portfolio Reporting is the product born from the engine in our analytics stack.
 It integrates alternative data with custom portfolios to produce quantitative insight.
 We believe it is the future of institutional research.
 Automatic, alt-data-driven, custom intelligence.
 Produced with leverage from code, media, and capital.
 Mostly code.
 Some media.
 And very little capital.

 Leverage creates scale.
 And scale enables a seven person startup to compete with the world.

-The focuSignal reporting engine is designed to surface insight.
+The Portfolio Reporting engine is designed to surface insight.

 This Focus Signal Substack has the same purpose.

 Building a fintech SaaS company